chevereto/v4-docker/docs/MAKE.md

 A dev instance is used when you have a Chevereto project in your system (`source` argument).
 A Chevereto project is any folder containing Chevereto code, including your own modified versions.

-💡 It requires a Chevereto project,
+💡 It requires a Chevereto project.
-👉 It creates default account with admin:password

 * To build a dev instance:

 ```sh
 make dev SOURCE=~/git/chevereto/v4
 ```

 * To implement demo on dev: